Retherswap/Retherswap/README.md

 ## How do I use Retherswap?
 To create a new liquidity pool, provide liquidity, swap tokens, or vote on governance proposals, head over to the Retherswap Interface and connect a Web3 wallet.
-Remember, each transaction on Rethereum costs Rether (RTH).
+Remember, each transaction on Hypra costs Rether (RTH).
 For a more detailed walkthrough, check out our Help Guides.

 If you’re a developer interested in building on top of the Retherswap Protocol, please refer to our extensive docs.